alandavidhenry/tut-ch2-docs-classifier/readme.md

     > Mix up the numbers, for example, 1 and 6 could be the two in a second language

 2. Upload the files to the `source` container
-3. The Function will be triggered as it detects a change in the blob storage and the files will be sorted into folders named with the language of the files.
+3. The Function will be triggered as it detects a change in the blob storage and the files will be copied and sorted into the `destination` container into folders named with the language of the files.